Code snippets by language A-Z

 =((A1 +/- [time zone adjustment]) / 86400) + 25569

-Find the time zone adjustment in seconds for your time zone on the time zones list page.
+Find the time zone adjustment in seconds for your local time on the time zones list page.

 Objective-C routines